tyleryouk/00os-origin/00reaper/00OS-commands/README.md

 The goal of 00OS commands is to create processes **based on tool call patterns** to automate the development process:

-1. User sends a command starting with `>`
+1. User sends a command starting with `>` (this prefix is fixed and hardcoded)
-2. We make a `fetch_rules` tool call to get the appropriate process
+2. We make a `fetch_rules` tool call to get the appropriate process - **this step is MANDATORY**
 3. We execute a sequence of tool calls as defined in the process
 4. We return formatted results with standardized indicators (✅, ❌, ⚠️)

 ### Core Command Workflow

 ```
-Command Detection → Process Selection → Parameter Parsing → Tool Call Execution → Response Formatting
+Command Detection → Process Rule Fetching (using fetch_rules) → Parameter Parsing → Tool Call Execution → Response Formatting
 ```

 ## Development Workflow (NEW)